kkocdko/kblog/source/posts/2019-08-11 Convert Const to Let by Terser.md

 let a=1,b=2,c=3; // 16 chars
 ```

 But Terser's major contributors [refuse to implement this feature](https://github.com/terser-js/terser/issues/172).
-Certainly, is unsafe, but who will try to change a constant?
+Certainly, it's unsafe, but who will try to change a constant?

 ### Solution